Explicit data graph execution: A new ISA?

 Among the ways to introduce a new ISA are the very long instruction word (VLIW) architectures, typified by the Itanium.
 VLIW moves the scheduler logic out of the CPU and into the compiler, where it has much more memory and longer timelines to examine the instruction stream.
 This static placement, static issue execution model works well when all delays are known, but in the presence of cache latencies, filling instruction words has proven to be a difficult challenge for the compiler.
-An instruction that might take five cycles if the data is in the cache could take hundreds if it is not, but the compiler has no way to know whether that data will be in the cache at runtime that's determined by overall system load and other factors that have nothing to do with the program being compiled.